-If you have room on your Thanksgiving buffet after all the desserts I just share with you, then here is one more the add to your list.
-It tasted just like pumpkin pie, but lighter and fluffier.
+If you have room on your Thanksgiving buffet after, then here is one more the add to your list.
+This Pumpkin Spice Cheesecake tasted just like pumpkin pie, but lighter and fluffier.
 But you know what the best part is?
 The gingerbread cookie crust!

 Many people avoid cheesecakes because they think they are hard to make.
 That is simply not true.
 If you have had any success at all with baking, you can make a cheesecake with no problem.
 Here are a few tips to ensure that your cheesecake baking endeavors produce the best looking (and tasting) results.